Invitation Homes: 2012–2016: Expansion

-2017–present: Initial public offering and merger
+2017: Initial public offering and merger

 By January 2017, nearly $10 billion of the company's SFR bonds were sold a number that went to $15 billion in July 2018.
 On January 23, 2017, Fannie Mae funded $1 billion of debt to Invitation Homes as back-up money; four years prior, Fannie stopped another government-sponsored entity buying distressed homes, and Fannie's acquisition with the Blackstone entity was the first time in history it backstopped a single-family house landlord company.
 According to Corinne Russell, spokesperson of Fannie Mae regulator Federal Housing Finance Agency (FHFA), the deal was a way for Fannie Mae and Freddie Mac to learn about the mechanics of the single-family rent market and what the government enterprises' role should be in it.

 The decision received criticism from more than 25 affordable-housing advocate groups, who believed Fannie Mae wasn't following its principle of protecting home owners.
-In February, Invitation Homes became a public company via an initial public offering, the second-largest initial public offering of a real estate investment trust in the United States with $1.77 billion.
+In February, Invitation Homes became a public company via an initial public offering, the second-largest initial public offering of a real estate investment trust (REIT) in the United States with $1.77 billion.
+The IPO was the largest by a U.S.-based REIT since 2014.
 In November 2017, Invitation Homes merged with Starwood Waypoint, a corporate spin-off of Starwood Capital Group, the resulting company will be known as Invitation Homes.

-In November 2019, Blackstone divested its share of Invitation Homes.

-In October 2020, Invitation Homes created a joint venture with Rockpoint Group to purchase $1 billion in single-family homes in Dallas, Seattle, South Florida and other U.S. markets.

-In July 2021, the company launched a joint venture with Atlanta, Georgia-based home construction company PulteGroup, where Pulte was projected to design and build approximately 7,500 new homes over the next five years for sale to Invitation Homes for inclusion in their single-family rental leasing portfolio.

-Business model

-As of 2017, the company was reportedly the largest owner of single-family rental homes in the United States.
-As of December 2022, the company owned about 83,000 rental homes in 16 markets.
-The Wall Street Journal described Invitation Homes as competing "at the high end of the rental market".
-Tenants are typically in their late-30s with children and household income of approximately $100,000.

-Criticism

-Wall Street companies in the rent industry, especially Invitation Homes, have garnered strong backlash from real estate experts and affordable-housing activists for taking advantage of tenants to fulfill investors' pockets; the primary argument is that the corporations are incentivized to keep repair costs low and fees and rent prices high in order to increase bond sales that determine their scale.
-California Reinvestment Coalition's Kevin Stein derogatorily labeled the business model "securitization of rental income."

-An analysis of Census and property data by Massachusetts Institute of Technology researcher Maya Abood of four Los Angeles County neighborhoods where Invitation Homes single-family rents are located show that the percentages of rents it owns in a neighborhood ranged from 10% to up to 25%.
+July 2018: Reuters investigative report and other tenant complaints

+In July 2018, an investigative report by Reuters on the company showed that: